I’m aged over 40 and I haven’t booked my jab yet. Where do I go?

 How long will 18-29 year olds have to wait?

-We hope to open the booking platform to those aged 18-29 in the near future.
-Due to more limited current supplies of the Pfizer vaccine however it will probably be late July before everyone has been able to receive their first dose of the Pfizer or Moderna vaccine.
+Due to more limited current supplies of the Pfizer vaccine it is not possible to vaccinate everyone quickly, therefore it may be late July before everyone has been able to receive their first dose of the Pfizer or Moderna vaccine.

 When will the vaccination programme be completed?